This is a prerelease version.

 region

-The AWS region for requests
+The AWS region for requests.

 endpoint

-The endpoint URL (hostname only or fully qualified URI)
+The endpoint URL (hostname only or fully qualified URI).

-disable_ssl, or disableSSL
+disable_ssl, disableSSL

-A value of true disables SSL when sending requests
+A value of true disables SSL when sending requests.

 s3_force_path_style, s3ForcePathStyle

-A value of true forces the request to use path-style addressing
+A value of true forces the request to use path-style addressing.

 dualstack

-A value of true enables dual stack (IPv4 and IPv6) endpoints
+A value of true enables dual stack (IPv4 and IPv6) endpoints.

 fips

-A value of true enables the use of FIPS endpoints
+A value of true enables the use of FIPS endpoints.

-Providing the JAR file for the Data Pipeline
+Provide a JAR file for the pipeline

-To run the Data Pipeline, you need to provide a JAR file that contains the Pipeline.
-The JAR file can be pre-downloaded before the cluster starts by configuring the jet.bucketConfig, jet.remoteURLs, or jet.configMaps in the Hazelcast CR.
+To run the pipeline, you need to provide a JAR file that contains the pipeline.
+The JAR file can be downloaded before the cluster starts by configuring jet.bucketConfig, jet.remoteURLs, or jet.configMaps in the Hazelcast CR.
 This way, all the files in the bucket will be accessible to the member when the cluster starts.
-Another option is to configure bucketConfig or remoteURL in the JetJob CR.
-This way, only the JAR file specified in the jarName parameter will be downloaded in the runtime before starting the Data Pipeline.

-JetJob state management
+Job state management

 • Suspended.
-Gracefully suspends the Running job.
+Gracefully suspends a Running job.

 • Canceled.
-Gracefully stops the job.
+Gracefully stops a job.

 • Restarted.
 Suspends and resumes the job in one step.